arcsine0/kaquizz/README.md

 ```
 that's it

-# How to start the shi, because x3
+# How to actually start it
 just do
 ```
 npm start
 ```
 to exit, just do `CTRL + C`

-anything else just ask me.